 The Michigan Tech study abroad application deadlines are the following:

 - Fall study abroad: April 1st

 Can I go on a program offered by another university?

-Yes, you may, if the program is pre-approved by the Study Abroad office.
+Yes, you may, if the program is pre-approved by your Study Abroad Coordinator.
 Please note that your financial aid may not fully transfer to another university’s program, and it will take longer for your credits to transfer to Michigan Tech.